hmchou56/centra8/centra6/workshop.md

 hide: true
 ---

-## Workshop on Artificial Intelligence and the Edge-Cloud-HPC Continuum
+## Workshop on Globally Situated Perspectives on AI in the Edge-Cloud Continuum
 A precursor workshop to the CENTRA 6 Meeting

-While the potential of Artificial Intelligence (AI) is practically unlimited, its ramifications are often contextual and based on localized (country) situations.
-We invite CENTRA researchers, practitioners, and professionals to submit short abstracts to the 1-day pre-CENTRA 6 workshop.
-The workshop aims for a series of short papers that explore artificial intelligence (AI) and edge computing, with specific interest in:
+While the potential of Artificial Intelligence (AI) is practically unlimited, its ramifications are often contextual based on localized (country) situations.
+We invite CENTRA researchers, practitioners, and professionals to submit short abstracts to the 1-day Workshop on Globally Situated Perspectives on AI in the Edge-Cloud Continuum.
+The workshop aims for a series of short papers that explore artificial intelligence (AI) and edge computing, specifically focusing on:
-- Globally situated perspectives in AI Edge-Cloud-HPC Continuum Edge computing architectures for AI applications
-- Distributed machine learning on edge-cloud environments
-- Lightweight and efficient AI models for edge devices; networking for Edge-based AI
-- Resource management and workload allocation in edge-cloud systems; Hybrid edge-cloud architectures for AI applications
-- Data sharing in edge-cloud environments; Ethical considerations in AI deployments at the edge
+- Regional or global issues in the continuum from edge devices to cloud infrastructure for AI
 - Global research partnerships for rapid responses to global issues
+- Edge computing architectures and post 5G implications for AI applications
+- Lightweight and efficient AI models for edge devices, Edge-based AI inference optimization techniques
+- Resource management, workload allocation, data sharing in edge-cloud systems, Hybrid edge-cloud architectures for AI applications
+- AI ethics and trustworthiness

 [A draft schedule for the workshop is available via SCHED](https://centra6.sched.com/)